keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

   - An *assets* subdirectory where graphical files for that topic are stored.
 No *assets* subdirectory is present if the topic has no graphics.

-## Guidelines for working on documentation in development or already released documentation
+## Guidelines for working on documentation in development versus already released documentation

 [This material will be provided when we define the versioning scheme to use]

 **Documentation for new features**

+Most documentation changes should be made to the docs-dev branch, which means creating a PR in the `lifecycle-toolkit` repository under the `docs/content/en/docs` directory.
+You can view the local build as described above.
+We are releasing new versions of the software frequently so this makes new content available reasonably quickly.

 **Documentation for published docs**

+If a critical problem needs to be solved immediately, you can modify the documentation source in the sandbox.
+In this case, modify the files in the `keptn-sandbox/lifecycle-toolkit-docs` repository directly.
+You can view these changes locally on the `localhost:1314` port.

+Note that changes made to the docs in the sandbox will be overwritten so the same changes should be applied to the corresponding doc source in the `lifecycle-toolkit` documentation.